alan-wu/MPB/sphinx/source/tissueviewer.rst

 =============

 Tissue Viewer is used for viewing tissue that users have previously selected on the organ viewer.
-At this time being, only heart tissue textures are available for viewing.
+Currently only heart tissue textures are available for viewing.

 .. figure:: img/tissue1.png
    :width: 100 %